Section 31 deposits

 - signed by every owner (or by their duly authorised representative) of the land to which the application relates

-If the requirements have not been complied with, then the application will not be ‘duly made’ and the Council will be under no obligation either to acknowledge the ‘application’ or to process it further.
+If the requirements have not been complied with, then the application will not be ‘duly made’ and we will be under no obligation either to acknowledge the ‘application’ or to process it further.
 If this is the case, we will return the application form to you.

-If the statement or map in question contains a material error, this could invalidate the application in whole or in part, and any entry made in the register might be removed by the Council.
-In this situation, the Council is required to give 28 days notice of the removal.
+If the statement or map in question contains a material error, this could invalidate the application in whole or in part, and we may remove any entry made in the register.
+In this situation, we're required to give 28 days notice of the removal.

-If the requirements have been complied with, then the council will:
+If the requirements have been complied with, we will:

 - accept and acknowledge the application